Leading Butterfly Valve Manufacturers

 Wafer End Type

-Wafer style butterfly valves are installed in between two flanges with nuts and bolts.
-They are held in place by the pressure put on them by the nuts on the backside of the flanges.
-Wafer butterfly valves are one of the most common types of butterfly valve products.
+Wafer Style Butterfly Valves are installed between two flanges with nuts and bolts, held in place by the pressure from the flange nuts.
+They are among the most common butterfly valve types.

 Lug End Type